AdguardTeam/VscodeAdblockSyntax/README.md

 ### AGLint integration (linter)

-We integrated [AGLint][aglint] into this extension, that makes it able to check your rules for various issues, such as invalid syntax, invalid domains, invalid / incompatible CSS selectors, unknown / incompatible scriptlets, bad practices, etc. For more information about AGLint, please refer to its [repository][aglint].
+This extension integrates [AGLint][aglint] to check your rules for syntax errors, invalid domains, incompatible CSS selectors, unknown scriptlets, and other issues.
+For more details, see the [AGLint repository][aglint].

-AGLint integration is done in the following way:

-1. Extension will search local AGLint installation (if it is installed) and use it for linting.
-First, it will search for local installation in the current workspace, and if it is not found, it will search for a global installation.
-   This is an ideal behavior, because if you have a local installation, it guarantees that you will use the same version of AGLint, and the results will be the same.
-2. If the extension doesn't find any installation, it will use the bundled version of AGLint, which is included in the extension itself.
-Usually, it is the latest version of AGLint.
-The advantage of this approach is that you don't need to install AGLint manually, and you can start using the extension immediately after installation.
+The extension automatically searches for AGLint installations in this order:

+1. Local workspace installation
+2. Global installation
+3. Prompts to install if not found

+Using a local installation ensures consistent results with your project's AGLint version.

 > [!WARNING]
 > Please note that the linter is under active development, so it may not work properly for some rules.
 If you